 You can reduce reactive tendencies with the right equipment.
 Here are some helpful tools for reactive dog training.

-Head halters or Gentle Leader head collars are great for dogs that are reactive while on walks.
+Gentle Leaders are great for dogs that are reactive while on walks.
 This tool will help you carefully redirect your dog’s head when they’re unresponsive to your verbal commands.